Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

-Suppose we have an arbitrary cycle consisting of the above four kinds of processes operating between the bath temperatures $T_c$ and $T_h$.
-We choose the starting point such that the final stroke is an adiabatic one \cite{note:endpoints}; for cycles with no adiabatic strokes, trivially $\avg{\Delta W^2}=0$ and thus $\xi^{(2)} = \eta^{(2)}=0$.
-Among all the $N$ nodes of the cycle $k=0, 1, 2, \cdots, N$ with points $0$ and $N$ being identical, we consider their subsets of the both ends of quasistatic adiabatic expansion and compression strokes.
-For the $i$th adiabatic expansion (compression) stroke, the initial and the final points are denoted by $J_i$ and $J_i + 1$ ($K_i$ and $K_i + 1$), and the energy and the temperature of these points satisfy the condition (\ref{eq:revcond}) reading $E_{J_i + 1} = (T_{J_i + 1}/T_{J_i})\, E_{J_i}$\, [$E_{K_i} = (T_{K_i}/T_{K_i + 1})\, E_{K_i + 1}$].
-Since only the adiabatic strokes yield work fluctuation, fluctuation of total work output through the cycle is given by
+Suppose we have an arbitrary cycle consisting of any sequence of the above four types of processes operating between the bath temperatures $T_{\rm c}$ and $T_{\rm h}$.
+For the clarity of the discussion, we choose the starting point such that the final stroke is an adiabatic one.
+In the case of cycles with no adiabatic strokes, trivially $\avg{\Delta W^2}=0$ and thus $\xi^{(2)} = \eta^{(2)}=0$.
+Among all the $N$ nodes ($k=0,\, 1,\, 2,\, \cdots,\, N$) of the cycle with points $0$ and $N$ being identical, we consider their subsets of both ends of quasistatic adiabatic expansion and compression strokes.
+For the $i$-th adiabatic expansion (compression) stroke, the initial and the final points are denoted by $J_i$ and $J_i + 1$ ($K_i$ and $K_i + 1$), and the energy and the temperature of these points satisfy the AR condition reading $E_{J_i + 1} = (T_{J_i + 1}/T_{J_i})\, E_{J_i}$\, [$E_{K_i} = (T_{K_i}/T_{K_i + 1})\, E_{K_i + 1}$].
+Since only the adiabatic strokes yield work fluctuations, fluctuation of total work output through the cycle is given by

-Regarding the fluctuation $\avg{\Delta Q^2}$ of total heat input, the end points of adiabatic strokes must be connected to the other kinds of strokes, which have heat fluctuation.
-On the other hand, if there are heat exchanging strokes (those other than quasistatic adiabatic stroke) consecutively, the node connecting them does not contribute to $\avg{\Delta Q^2}$ because the internal energies at the final point of the preceding stroke and at the initial point of the following one cancel with each other.
+Regarding the sum of the heat fluctuations $\Delta Q^{(2)}$, the endpoints of the adiabatic strokes must be connected to the other kinds of strokes, and only these endpoints of the adiabatic strokes contribute to $\Delta Q^{(2)}$.
+On the other hand, if there are heat-exchanging strokes (those other than quasistatic adiabatic strokes) consecutively, the node connecting them does not contribute to $\Delta Q^{(2)}$ because the internal energies at the final point of the preceding stroke and at the initial point of the following one cancel each other.
 Thus,